chamil321/module-govsms/README.md

 ## Configurations

 Instantiate the connector by giving authentication details in the GovSMS client config, which has built-in support for BasicAuth.
 For the secure connection, secure socket configuration is needed.
-In addtion to that, timeout and retry configs also can be configured.
+In addition to that, timeout and retry configs also can be configured.

 ```ballerina